• Skip to main content

 October 21, 2019 By Masaki Mori

-Japanese people would say “mayonaka”.
-It is the Japanese word for ‘midnight’.
-In this blog post, I will explain this word in detail based on its kanji expression.
+Native speakers say “mayonaka” to mean ‘midnight’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-Let’s get started!
+My explanations would help Japanese learners to understand “mayonaka” more clearly.
+Then, let’s get started!

 Contents